Students at the University of Vaasa campus in Finland.

 Purpose of the Grant Program

-In addition, the University of Vaasa has three multidisciplinary research platforms, which combine the disciplinary knowledge with prevailing global trends, and advance multi-, cross- and inter-disciplinary research:
+The multidisciplinary research platforms integrate disciplinary expertise with global trends, and advance multi-, cross- and inter-disciplinary research:

 The Fulbright-University of Vaasa Scholar Award is jointly funded by the University of Vaasa and the Fulbright Finland Foundation.